3devangelist/beeconnect/README.md

 BEECONNECT by ![www.beeverycreative.com](https://www.beeverycreative.com/client/skins/images/logo.png "Logo Title Text 1")
 ===============================

-The BEETHEFIRST 3D printer was built around the [R2C2](http://www.3dprinting-r2c2.com/) electronic board and is a RepRap printer at heart.
-However we are using a usb communication protocol that makes it hard to use with most 3D printing software.
+The BEETHEFIRST 3D printer was built around the [R2C2](http://www.3dprinting-r2c2.com/) electronic board and is a RepRap printer at heart (however we are using a custom usb communication protocol).

 Our goals are:
 * To make the BEETF more compatible overall and allowing users to enjoy their favourite 3D printing software or customize their slicer settings;